Saibot393/LocknKey/README.md

 - II.
 Copy Door A's key IDs and paste them into Key B (or vice versa).
 Key B can now unlock/lock Door A.
 - III.
 Copy Key A's key IDs and paste them into Key B. All doors that can be opened by Key A can now also be opened by Key B (but not the other way around).

+All player and GM controls also have corresponding key binds.

 ### Settings:

 #### World: